PawelLipski/docker-ci-blog/blog.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------

-# Nifty Docker tricks you'll want to use in your CI (vol. 2)
+# Nifty Docker tricks for your CI (vol. 2)

-The [first part of the series](https://medium.com/virtuslab) outlined techniques for reducing the image size as well as suggested to mount the project directory as a volume to avoid rebuilding the image every time the codebase changes.
+The [first part of the series](https://medium.com/virtuslab/TODO) outlined the techniques for reducing the image size, as well as avoiding the need to rebuild the image every time when the codebase changes.
 Let's continue with further Docker-related CI tricks, as showcased in [git-machete](http://github.com/VirtusLab/git-machete)'s Travis CI setup.

 ## Caching the images: make use of Docker tags

-It would be nice to cache the generated images, so that CI doesn't need to build the same stuff over and over again.
+It would be nice to cache the generated images, so that CI doesn't build the same stuff over and over again.
-By the way, the purpose of the intense image size optimization [outlined previously](https://medium.com/virtuslab) is also to facilitate caching.
+By the way, the purpose of the extreme image size optimization outlined [in the previous part](https://medium.com/virtuslab/TODO) is also to facilitate caching.

-Think for a moment what specifically makes one generated image different from another.
+Think for a moment what exactly causes one generated image to be different from another.
 We obviously have to take into account different versions of Git and Python &mdash; passing different combinations of these will surely result in a different final image.
-These versions should therefore be included in the Docker image tag to make the caching possible.
+Therefore, the Docker image tag should include the information about these versions in order to make the caching possible.

-But with respect to project files... since it's ci/tox/build-context that's passed as build context, the Dockerfile doesn't know anything about the files from outside the ci/tox/build-context!
+But with respect to the project files... since it's ci/tox/build-context that's passed as build context, the Dockerfile doesn't know anything about the files from outside the ci/tox/build-context!
-This means that even if other files change (which is inevitable as the project is being developed), we could theoretically use the same image as long as ci/tox/build-context remains untouched.
+This means that even though other files change as the project is being developed, we could theoretically use the same image as long as ci/tox/build-context remains untouched.
-Note that the changes to ci/tox/build-context are likely to be very rare compared to how often the rest of the codebase is likely to change.
+Note that the build context usually changes very rarely compared to the actual source files.

 There's a catch here, though.
 The build context is not the only thing that can affect the final Docker image.